agisilaos/agisilaos.github.io/_posts/2019-05-13-books I enjoyed reading during the spring.md

 ## The Making of a Manager by Julie Zhuo / Business

 There are a ton of management books out there but nothing like Julie’s book.
-What I love most about her writing is her ability to explain topics and ideas about management in a way that’s accessible and fun for anyone, even for people with no management experience.
+What I love most about her writing is her ability to explain topics and ideas about management in an accessible and fun way, even for people with no management experience.

 During my read, I kept a lot of notes about management in general, how to approach difficult conversations and more.
-I found this book to be useful for managers and individual contributions alike.
+I found this book to be useful for managers and individual contributors alike.
 I loved the illustrations throughout the book.

 ## Jony Ive by Leander Kahney / Biography